nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 ### Adding, Overriding, and Removing "_core" Functionality & Components
 You as the developer can choose to use CMC-Core's AppContainer.js as it is and merely change config files to point at other layers or you can build your own AppContainer.js to remove core components, duplicate core components and modify them, or add your own entirely new components.
 To do this, modify `src/index.js` to point at `src/components/App/AppContainer` instead of `src/_core/components/App/AppContainer` and edit the former accordingly.
 It is **strongly** recommended that all of the work you do is **outside** of `src/_core` to avoid future merge conflicts with new versions of CMC (upgrading will be discussed later on in this document) and to keep a clean reference to the Core code.
 It is also recommended that you duplicate whatever folder structure you need from core in the parent `src` folder.
 Similar to components, you can swap out utilities Reducer functions by changing imports in `src/reducers/index.js`, and change styles by overriding them with SASS in `src/styles.scss`.
 Also note that to override certain MapWrappers (map functionality implementation classes for specific map libraries like Openlayers and Cesium) you should modify the imports in `src/utils/MapCreator.js` and substitute or add your own MapWrapper class.
+Also note that Core is by default uses layer, palette, help information, and metadata from `src/default-data/_core_default-data`.
+When you create your own application it is recommended that you not modify the `_core_default-data` folder and instead add your own folder along side containing your own data.

 In general, the best way to start altering a part of `_core` is to copy the piece into an area outside of `_core`, make the modifications you want then alter the imports necessary to use your new version.
 It is sometimes the case that these alterations are recursive in nature (e.g. if `_core/A` imports `_core/B` and you want to modify `_core/B` you will need a new `B` and a new `A` to import it).
 If you are familiar with inheritance, be sure to check if your altered version can simply extend the `_core` version and thus save you quite a bit of code duplication and management.
 Similarly, many pieces of `_core` (such as the reducers) can be overridden using composition (e.g. create a new reducer class that defers everything except the functions you care about to an instance of the `_core` reducer).
 Look through the [Example Projects](https://podaac-git.jpl.nasa.gov:8443/cmc/cmc-core/blob/master/docs/EXAMPLE_PROJECTS.md) to see this in action.